AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/key-functionalities-for-technical-persona.md

 Access **[!UICONTROL Support & Insights]** via the icon on the left-hand navigation panel of the portal homepage.

-Refer to [Support & Insights](/help/adobe-success-portal/technical-persona/support-and-insights/support-and-insights-overview.md) for more information on the individual resources available on this page.
+Refer to [Support and Insights](/help/adobe-success-portal/technical-persona/support-and-insights/support-and-insights-overview.md) for more information on the individual resources available on this page.